Spatiotemporal data often comes in the form of dense arrays, with space and time being array dimensions. Examples include

 raster

-is a powerful package for handling raster maps and stacks of raster maps both in memory and on disk, but does not address
+are powerful packages for handling raster maps and stacks of raster maps both in memory and on disk, but do not address

 A list of stars